-The designated centre was established in June 2020 and there was a defined management structure in place.
+There was a defined management structure in place.
 The centre was managed by a full-time, suitably qualified and experienced person in charge.
 The person in charge demonstrated a good knowledge of the residents and their support needs.
-There was evidence of regular quality assurance audits taking place to ensure the service provided was safe, effectively monitored and appropriate to residents' needs.
-These audits included a draft annual report for 2020 and the provider unannounced six monthly visits as required by the regulations.
+The person in charge had allocated protected administration time but also worked directly with the residents.
+They were supported in their role by a nurse in charge in one of the houses who assisted them with administration duties.
+There was evidence of regular quality assurance audits taking place to ensure the service provided was effectively monitored.
+These audits included the annual report for 2020 and the provider unannounced six-monthly visits as required by the regulations.
 The quality assurance audits identified areas for improvement and action plans were developed in response.

 The person in charge maintained planned and actual rosters.
-The inspector reviewed a sample of staff rosters which demonstrated sufficient staffing levels and skill mix to meet the residents' needs.
+The inspector reviewed a sample of staff rosters which demonstrated sufficient staffing levels and skill-mix to meet the residents' needs.
 There was an established staff team in place and a regular relief panel in place which ensured continuity of care and support to residents.
+At the time of the inspection, there was one whole time equivalent (WTE) staff nurse vacancy.
+This vacancy had been filled and a person had been identified to begin work in the designated centre in June 2021.
+In addition, at the time of the inspection a number of staff had been redeployed from the provider's day service due to the COVID-19 pandemic.
+Throughout the inspection, staff were observed treating and speaking with the resident in a dignified and caring manner.

-The inspector reviewed a sample of staff training records and found that, for the most part, the staff team had up-to-date mandatory training.
-However, improvements were required to ensure that all of the staff team had up-to-date training, skills and knowledge to support the needs of the residents.
-The inspector was informed that COVID-19 had impacted on the scheduling of refresher training.
+The inspector reviewed a sample of staff training records and found that improvements were required to ensure that all of the staff team had up-to-date training, skills and knowledge to support the needs of the residents.
+This was identified as an area for improvement on the previous inspection.
+Refresher training was required for some staff in areas including fire safety, manual handling and deescalation and intervention techniques.
 This had been self-identified by the provider and plans were in place to address this.